programsByJoseph/js1108/README.md

     "discountAmount": 0.00,
     "finalCharge": 8.97
 }
 5) You can change the parameters in the curl command to whatever you want to test.
-The date input must be in format MM-dd-yy.